 Q: What is the biggest change you have seen in the industry since you joined?

-Q: What is the investment topic most often brought up by clients/investors?
+Q: What is the investment topic most brought up by clients/investors?

-This article first appeared in the September edition of Portfolio Adviser Magazine
+To read the rest of this article visit the October edition of Portfolio Adviser Magazine